French vs. German: Which Language To Learn?

 But let’s consider how close they really are on the scale of, well, all the languages in the world.
 They’re both part of the Indo-European family.
 They both use the Latin alphabet, so if you’re an English speaker, you won’t have to learn an entirely new character system.
 Both have grammatical gender, so you’re not going to avoid having to master this concept by choosing one over the other.
 The main difference is that French only has masculine and feminine, whereas German has a third “neuter” gender, too.

-Vocabulary-wise, French and German also share a surprising amount of cognates and loanwords (maybe not that surprising, considering France and Germany share a border).
+Vocabulary-wise, these two languages also share a surprising amount of cognates and loanwords (maybe not that surprising, considering France and Germany share a border).
 German and English both borrowed a lot of words from French, and French has taken some inspiration from German and English.
-So as an English speaker, you’re not going to be treading over totally unfamiliar territory with either of these languages.
+So as an English native, you’re not going to be treading over totally unfamiliar territory with either of these languages.

-What are some of the key differences between German and French?
+What are some of the key differences between French and German?

 Well, let’s start with basic taxonomy.
 French is a Romance language, and German (like English) belongs to the Germanic family.

 You also don’t need a very highly trained ear to tell that they both sound very different.
 A French speaker would have a hard time understanding a German speaker, and vice versa.
-French is generally spoken a lot faster and has a more nasal-sounding pronunciation, and German is full of complex compound words that seem daunting at first, but actually follow a pretty straightforward logic.
+French is generally spoken a lot faster and has a more nasally sound, while German is full of complex compound words that seem daunting at first, but actually follow a pretty straightforward logic.

 French and German also use a different word order, with French joining English on team SVO (subject-verb-object) sentence structure.
 German has a more flexible word order that might throw you for a loop at first, because it allows you to insert the verb or subject in different places in the sentence.
 Don’t worry, though.
 There’s a logic to the madness.